samkearney/esta-ngl/docs/standard_objects/interface_constraint.rst

 Interface definitions can contain *interface constraint* objects, which set rules for which interface instances are allowed as children of the defined interface.

+When multiple conflicting contraints are present within an interface definition, the most permissive constraints are considered correct.

 Attributes
 ==========